day8/re-frame/docs/Subscribing-To-External-Data.md

 only because there's a few more tricks to make it work, not because it is necessarily preferred.

-## What Not To Do
+## Absolutely Never Do This

-Don't get into making views source their data directly using React lifecycle methods.

-Sometimes, because of their background with other JS frameworks, new re-framers feel like the Components themselves (the views) should have the responsibility of sourcing the data they need.
+Sometimes, because of their background with other JS frameworks, new re-framians feel like the Components themselves (the views) should have the responsibility of sourcing the data they need.

 They then use React lifecycle methods like `:component-did-mount`